Acyclic Edge Coloring through the Lov\'asz Local Lemma: Abstract

 \section{Abstract}

-\baselineskip=9pt The algorithm for Lov\'{a}sz Local Lemma by Moser and Tardos gives a constructive way to prove the existence of combinatorial objects that satisfy a system of constraints.
-We present an alternative probabilistic analysis of the algorithm that does not involve reconstructing the history of the algorithm.
-We apply our technique to improve the best known upper bound to acyclic chromatic index.
-Specifically we show that a graph with maximum degree $\Delta$ has an acyclic proper edge coloring with at most $\lceil 3.74(\Delta-1)\rceil+1 $ colors, whereas the previously known best bound was $4(\Delta-1)$.
-The same technique is also applied to improve corresponding bounds for graphs with bounded girth.
-An interesting aspect of the latter application is that the probability of the ``undesirable" events do not have a uniform upper bound, i.e., it constitutes a case of the {\em asymmetric} Lov\'{a}sz Local Lemma.
+We give a probabilistic analysis of a Moser-type algorithm for the Lov\'{a}sz Local Lemma (LLL), adjusted to search for acyclic edge colorings of a graph.
+We thus improve the best known upper bound to acyclic chromatic index, also obtained by analyzing a similar algorithm, but through the entropic method (basically counting argument).
+Specifically we show that a graph with maximum degree $\Delta$ has an acyclic proper edge coloring with at most $\lceil 3.74(\Delta-1)\rceil+1 $ colors, whereas, previously, the best bound was $4(\Delta-1)$.
+The main contribution of this work is that it comprises a probabilistic analysis of a Moser-type algorithm applied to events pertaining to dependent variables.